zAlweNy26/AlweStats/README.md

 ### Known issues

-- Health starts showing from second hit for rocks and minerocks.
+- Health starts showing from second hit for rocks and minerocks
-- Name doesn't show for small environment elements.
+- Name doesn't show for small environment elements
-- Remaining time doesn't work properly for beehives.
+- Remaining time doesn't work properly for beehives

 ### Changelog

+**3.7.0**
+- Updated game version reference to 0.207.20
+- You can change the color of the health bar for tamed animals
+- Added player stats when choosing the character (kills, deaths, crafts, builds)
+- Fixed world days text in world selection panel not showing when changing tab
+- Fixed position of closer portal element showing too much spaced from others status effects when a bed wasn't claimed
+- Added direction and distance from closer ship as element in the status effect list
+- Now the distance calculation for closer portal, closer ship and claimed bed ignores the height
+- You can see the distance between you and the entity you are hovering, below the health bar
+- Toggle pins for portals, ships, carts and dungeons (troll caves, crypts and fire holes)
+- Toggle the title for the custom pins
+- You can set the scale of the player marker icon
+- You can choose to double or not the size of the custom pins
+- Added new config values to match the new additions

 **3.6.0**
-- Added distance and direction from closer portal as element in the status effect list
+- Added direction and distance from closer portal as element in the status effect list
-- Added distance and direction from claimed bed as element in the status effect list
+- Added direction and distance from claimed bed as element in the status effect list
 - Fixed the percentage color
 - Centered the mouse position when moving block while in editing mode
 - Added new config values to match the new additions